Geordie404/GainsIndex-v1/Readme.md

 ### UPDATES
 - AUG 23 2022
-    - added custom css file for 1_WorkOutIndex
+    - added custom css file for Exercise Home
     - created css conventions for specific pages
     - created design plan
+    - added exercise cards
+    - formatted header
+    - updated DB to have actual exercises
+    - added gitignore for bin & obj

+- Where to start:
+    - add filter to Exercise Home for days